Defectors-IIIT/Puzzles/FPS/MapBalance.md

 ## Introduction of the Game

-The game being considered is a 5v5 tac-shooter matchup to plant or defuse the Spike in a one-life-per-round, first to 13 series.
+The game being considered is a 5v5 tac-shooter matchup to plant or defuse the Spike in a one-life-per-round, first to win specific number of rounds series.
 It emphasises precise gunplay, tactical thinking and on-the-fly decision making.

 The game is played on a map, varying between the existing ones.
 There are the attackers and the defenders.
 The attackers' objective is to plant the spike at one of the sites on the map or to eliminate all enemy players.
 The defenders have to prevent the attackers from planting the spike, have to defuse the spike if planted or have to eliminate all enemy players.
-The attackers and defenders after 12 rounds.
+The attackers and defenders swap midway.

 ## Aim